Is My NYC Apartment Rent Stabilized? How to Check

 Can I inherit a rent stabilized apartment?

-What's the difference between legal rent and preferential rent?
+What is the difference between legal rent and preferential rent?

 Legal rent is the maximum allowed under rent stabilization.
 Preferential rent is a lower amount the landlord agreed to charge.
-Since 2019, preferential rent is locked in for your entire tenancy.
+Since the 2019 HSTPA, preferential rent is locked in for your entire tenancy β€” landlords can only apply RGB increases to the preferential rent, not jump to the legal rent.

 My landlord says the apartment was deregulated.
 How do I verify?